SAKryukov/microtonal-fabric/article/SoundBuilder/article.md

 ## Gain Compensation

-Both kinds of design features of the instrument synthesis, additive synthesis based on Fourier spectrum, and subtractive synthesis based on filters, make the final volume of each tone hard to predict.
+Both kinds of design features of the instrument synthesis, additive synthesis based on the Fourier spectrum, and subtractive synthesis based on filters, make the final volume of each tone hard to predict.
 The worst thing is: all tones produce very different subjective levels of volume, depending on the frequency.
 The overall volume of an instrument also can differ dramatically.
 Hence, some frequency-dependent gain compensation is badly needed.
 I've tried a good deal of research using different "clever" functions but finally ended up with the simplest approach: quadratic spline defined by three points: some low frequency and compensation level for this frequency, some high frequency, and compensation level for this frequency and some medium frequency point where the compensation is considered to be equal to 1.
 Naturally, two quadratic functions are stitched at this point.
 This simple function has the following benefit: one can compensate for part of the spectrum on the right of this point, then, separately, on the left part of the spectrum.
 When the left or right part is done, compensation for another part won't spoil previous work.

 This procedure requires a table of three parameters: low-frequency and high-frequency compensation and the position of the middle frequency, plus the value for the overall compensation factor.
-Two values for low and high frequencies themselves are not presented in the table, because they rarely, if ever, need to be modified; they correspond to highest of lowers frequencies of a standard 88-key piano.
+Two values for low and high frequencies themselves are not presented in the table, because they rarely, if ever, need to be modified; they correspond to the highest or lowest frequencies of a standard 88-key piano.
 However, they are prescribed in the data files (where they are written based on the code's definition set) and can be modified by some overly smart users. :-)

 This is the implementation of this simple spline function: